Yashraj4394/EssestialFeeds/EssestialFeeds/Empty.md

 func stopLoading()

 An ephemeral session configuration object is similar to a default session configuration (see default), except that the corresponding session object doesn’t store caches, credential stores, or any session-related data to disk.
 Instead, session-related data is stored in RAM.
 The only time an ephemeral session writes data to disk is when you tell it to write the contents of a URL to a file.

+By default, url loading system caches the url request and its requested data using the URLCache object.(Check the rules of default caching)